Biden, Harris take break from inaugural prep to mark MLK day

 Biden, Harris take break from inaugural prep to mark MLK dayNew

-PHILADELPHIA (AP) — Two days from the inauguration, President-elect Joe Biden and Vice President-elect Kamala Harris are pitching in on Martin Luther King Jr. Day service projects.
-Their work comes as a militarized and jittery Washington prepares for a swearing-in that will play out under extraordinary security.
+PHILADELPHIA (AP) — President-elect Joe Biden and Vice President-elect Kamala Harris pitched in on Martin Luther King Jr. Day service projects ahead of inaugural events.
+Their work Monday came as a militarized and jittery Washington prepared for a swearing-in that will play out under extraordinary security.
 Biden and his wife, Jill, joined an assembly line in a Philadelphia parking lot, filling food boxes for people in need.
-Vice President-elect Kamala Harris also took part in a service event in Washington.
-Some 25,000 National Guard troops were being dispatched across the city to bolster security.
-Monuments — including the King memorial — are closed to the public until after Wednesday’s inaugural events.
+Harris also took part in a service event in Washington.
+Some 25,000 National Guard troops have been dispatched across the city to bolster security.
+Monuments have been closed to the public until after Wednesday’s inaugural events.